modulus100/python-datastructures-algorithms/advanced-algorithms-course-2021/homework4/hm_4.md

 2)  For the top element we don't need to compute a path complexity because
     the top represents the only a single element.
 Also, if we pick up a
     specific start point, then obviously we don't have to compute complexities
     for his right and left neighbours.
-Also we don't have to compute
+However, we don't need to compute
     complexities for an upper level, because we can go only right or only
     left.
 If the point for some reason is located at a corner then we need
     to compute complexity for only a single point, because you simply can't